cpontonn/CusToM-Workshop/README.md

 # CusToM-Workshop
-Examples and presentations used during the workshop
+Examples and presentations used during a workshop dealing with the CusToM library in Matlab